 SOUTH SIDE

-This was the earlier High Altar, probably dating from the early 17th century, when Elizabeth I decreed ’every ParysheDescent from the Cross by Samuel Wale in Bledlow Parish ChurchChurch to have a stoute oaken table from which to celebrate the Lord’s Supper’.
+South Altar: This was the earlier High Altar, probably dating from the early 17th century, when Elizabeth I decreed ’every ParysheChurch to have a stoute oaken table from which to celebrate the Lord’s Supper’.

 Oil Painting: 'Descent from the Cross' (c.
 1770) by Samuel Wale, a founder member, with William Turner and Thomas Gainsborough, of the Royal Academy, and its first Professor of Perspective.